pantheon-deprecated/mercury/README.txt

 This folder is the root dir for Project Mercury files.
-Distro-specific files will be in distro-names folders (Ubuntu Jaunty is all we have at the moment).
-This folder also has non-distro-specific files, aush as the splash page.
+OS-specific files will be in operating_systems folder (Ubuntu Jaunty is all we have at the moment).
+This folder also has non-OS-specific files, such as the splash page.